islamshaabaan/LogIn-System/README.md

   LED Display Driver.
   LCD Display Driver.
   DC Motor.
+# MCAL Folder has:
-  MCAL Folder has DIO Driver (which is needed because HAL Layer Connecting to MCAL Layer).
+  DIO Driver (which is needed because HAL Layer Connecting to MCAL Layer).
-# LIB Folder has .h Files has useful Macros to make the code easier and more readable.
+# LIB Folder has .h Files has:
+  useful Macros to make the code easier and more readable.